skip to main content

 Reinvest

-The USGA annually works with our U.S. Open host communities to reinvest in projects that advance the game of golf.
-In 2024, the USGA and its donors have reinvested $1 million in the Carolinas community to fully fund the Greenkeeper Apprenticeship Program at nearby Sandhills Community College and Horry-Georgetown Technical College (S.C.) for the next five years.
+The 2025 investment follows a similar commitment to North Carolina in 2024 to fund the Greenkeeper Apprenticeship Program at Sandhills Community College and Horry-Georgetown Technical College (S.C.) for the next five years.
 This one-year classroom/on-course workforce development program was created by the USGA to advance the education and skills of golf course workers, leading to Journeyworker cards, increased pay and career opportunities.

 The USGA has also made a $30 million commitment to help the game reduce water usage by as much as 45 percent in the next 15 years, and that investment includes setting a strong example at the U.S. Open.